JohnoKing/timelim/README.md

 Set a time limit to only last 24000 nanoseconds:
 `timelim 24000n`

-Set a time limit to last 3.6 centuries and 4.1 months:
+Set a time limit to last 3.6 centuries, 2.4 decades and 4.1 months:
-`timelim 3.6c 4.1o`
+`timelim 3.6c 2.4D 4.1o`

 Run uname after 27 seconds:
 `timelim --run "uname -a" 27s`